• Home

 Step 1:

 The first thing to create for the bed is the rails which support the platform.
-Made out of 8 foot long 2×8, first step is to rip the board in half at the table saw.
-(Tip: If you don’t have a table saw, you could use 2×4’s here.)
-Also include a cross support rail to maintain, add as many as you need to have good support.
+Made from 8, a long two-by-eight, the first step is to rip the board in half at the table saw.
+(Tip: If you do not have a table saw, use 2×4’s here.)
+Also, include a cross-support rail to maintain; add as many as you need to have good support.

-After ripping the boards to width, cut them to their final length at the miter saw.
-Take note of any curves in the vehicle as you lay down the platform and cut any edges necessary so that it can clear the walls.
-In this project, they were cut to 80” long.
+After ripping the boards to width, cut them to their final length with the miter saw.
+Take note of any curves in the vehicle as you lay down the platform and trim any edges necessary so that it can clear the walls.
+In this project, they were cut to eighty” long.

 Step 2:

 To reduce wear on the rails and to also help the bed platform slide when sliding into couch mode, line the top edge with HDPE.
-Using a table saw cut the sheets into 1 ½” wide strip to match the width of the rails.
+Using a table saw, cut the sheets into one ½” wide strips to match the width of the rails.

-Install the strips on the top of the rails using countersunk 1” screws.
-It is essential that the screw heads are below the surface of the HDPE so that the bed platform can slide without catching.
+Install the strips on the top of the rails using countersunk one” screws.
+The screw heads must be below the surface of the HDPE so that the bed platform can slide without catching.

 Phase 2: Installing the Rails